defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Get Lendings By Lender`

-Retrieves the lending participation for a lender in a pool.
+Retrieves the lending participation for a lender in a pool specified in the pagination parameters.

 **HTTP Request Method**: POST

 **Roles**: Guest

 **GraphQL URL**: `{{BASE_URL}}/v1/graphql`